rootinc/laravel-azure-middleware/README.md

 3. In our `App\Http\Kernel.php` add `'azure' => \RootInc\LaravelAzureMiddleware\Azure::class,` most likely to the `$routeMiddleware` array.
 4. In our `.env` add `AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and AZURE_RESOURCE`.
 We can get these values/read more here: https://portal.azure.com/
+5. As of 0.8.0, we added `AZURE_SCOPE`, which are permissions to be used for the request.
+We can read more about these here: https://docs.microsoft.com/en-us/graph/api/resources/users?view=graph-rest-1.0
+6. We also added an optional `AZURE_DOMAIN_HINT` that can be used to help users know which email address they should login with.
+More info here: https://azure.microsoft.com/en-us/updates/app-service-auth-and-azure-ad-domain-hints/
-5. Within our app on https://portal.azure.com/ point `reply url` to the `/login/azurecallback` route with the full url (ex: http://thewebsite.com/login/azurecallback).
+7. Within our app on https://portal.azure.com/ point `reply url` to the `/login/azurecallback` route with the full url (ex: http://thewebsite.com/login/azurecallback).
-6. Add the `azure` middleware to your route groups on any routes that needs protected by auth and enjoy :tada:
+8. Add the `azure` middleware to your route groups on any routes that needs protected by auth and enjoy :tada:
-7. If you need custom callbacks, see [Extended Installation](#extended-installation).
+9. If you need custom callbacks, see [Extended Installation](#extended-installation).

-__NOTE: You may need to add premissions for (legacy) Azure Active Directory Graph__
+~~__NOTE: You may need to add premissions for (legacy) Azure Active Directory Graph__~~ __As of 0.8.0, we are using v2 of Azure's login API, which allows us to pass scopes, or permissions we'd like to use.__

 ## Routing

 `Route::get('/login/azure', '\RootInc\LaravelAzureMiddleware\Azure@azure');` First parameter can be wherever you want to route the azure login.
 Change as you would like.

 `Route::get('/login/azurecallback', '\RootInc\LaravelAzureMiddleware\Azure@azurecallback');` First parameter can be whatever you want to route after your callback.
+Change as you would like.

+`Route::get('/logout/azure', '\RootInc\LaravelAzureMiddleware\Azure@azurelogout');` First parameter can be whatever you want to route after your callback.
 Change as you would like.

 ### Front End